abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 #### Accuracy Graph
 <img width="540" height="380" alt="siamese_metrics_accuracy" src="https://github.com/user-attachments/assets/315544dc-671e-480b-b23a-3716a2c5adea" />

-The training accuracy steadily rises from around 78% in epoch 1 to nearly 100% by epoch 6, reflecting the model's ability to learn discriminative embeddings for the training triplets.
-However, the validation accuracy fluctuates between 55% and 65% across epochs, showing no consistent upward trend.
-This discrepancy between training and validation performance further supports the observation that the model is overfitting to the training set.
+Both training and validation accuracies share very similar trends.
+The accuracies improve significantly from around 65% at epoch 1 to over 87% at other epochs.
+However, the accuracies remain lower after epoch 15, fluctuating between 55% and 83%.
+This indicates potential instability in the later training stages.
+This means the model maintains good generalisation, but may be experiencing optimisation challenges or convergence issues in the final epochs.

 #### Training Data t-SNE Scatterplot
 <img width="450" height="450" alt="train_embeddings_tsne" src="https://github.com/user-attachments/assets/b8aa7cd2-d974-4f83-9f1d-97bc8a8efff5" />